andresguc1/Cypress/README.md

     npm install
     ```

-4. Open Cypress to run tests:
+4. Open Cypress to run tests in console:
     ```
-    npx cypress open
+    npm run test
     ```

+    or to execute in cypress UI and debug test cases
+     ```
+    npm run open
+    ```

 5. Choose a test file from the Cypress UI and watch the tests run.

-## Structure

-The repository has the following structure: